severinsimmler/mure/README.md

 ## Usage

-Pass a list of dictionaries with at least a value for `url` and get a `ResponseIterator` with the corresponding responses.
+Pass a list of dictionaries with at least a value for `url` and get a generator with the corresponding responses.
 The first request is fired as soon as you access the first response:

 ```python
 >>> import mure